 Financial assistance is limited to $20,000 per year and $80,000 during a six year period.

 Assistance for conservation practices and planning related to addressing resource concerns as part of organic production.

-Eligible applicants for the National Certified Organic Initiative must meet the criteria below for certified organic producers and those who fall under the exemption category in the National Organic Program (NOP) regulation.
+Eligible applicants for the National Certified Organic EQIP Fund Pool must meet the criteria below for certified organic producers.

-Certified Organic Producers: Certified organic producers shall provide NRCS with a copy of their USDA NOP Organic Certificate or proof of good standing from a USDA accredited certifying agent, certification must be maintained for the life of the contract.
+Certified Organic Producers: Certified organic producers must provide NRCS with a copy of their USDA NOP organic certificate or proof of good standing from a USDA-accredited certifying agent; certification must be maintained for the life of the contract.